fortunejs/fortune/README.md

 # Fortune.js

-Fortune is a framework for prototyping hypermedia-driven applications.
+Fortune is a framework for hypermedia applications.

 Get it by installing from npm:
 ```